 Course facilitators will lead class meetings live on the internet using a WebEx conference interface (demo below).

 Facilitators and participants will be afforded maximum flexibility regarding the structure and delivery of each course.

-Example of how a single block course may be structured: The first week includes discussions of the research and readings made available prior to the beginning of classes with the second week becoming a forum for practical application of concepts through the review of appropriate case studies.
-Weeks three and four further build upon the prior weeks while focusing on the creation of original research, project plans, market strategies, etc. by course participants.
-Week four wraps up with presentations of research, strategies, plans, or projects by each participant.
+Example of how a single course may be structured: The course begins with discussions of the most recent research and readings available covering the topic.
+The class then becomes a forum for practical application of concepts through the review of appropriate case studies.
+The following weeks further build upon the prior weeks while focusing on the creation of original research, project plans, market strategies, etc. by course participants.
+The course wraps up with presentations of research, strategies, plans, or projects by each participant.